executors/issaquah_2016/explanatory.md

 different side effects and cannot be used interchangeably.

-**Execution context access.** Next, all executors are required to provide access to their associated execution context via a member function named `.context`.
+**Execution context access.** Next, all executors are required to provide access to their associated execution context via a member function or free function named `context`.
 The single type requirement for execution context types is `EqualityComparable`.
 However, we envision that these requirements will be refined in specializations as future proposals introduce additional requirements for their specific use cases.
 The `NetworkingExecutionContext`